 - Safe Drinking Water Act and Total Maximum Daily Load program compliance.

-- Emerging and changing state and federal mandates impacting renewable portfolio standards and emission reduction targets, including increased solar rooftop requirements.
+- Emerging and changing state and federal mandates impacting renewable portfolio standards and emission reduction targets, including solar rooftop requirements.

 - Significant high-voltage electric transmission developments to augment the export of locally produced renewable resources from the Imperial Valley to urban load centers in California and throughout the West.